KathyReid/opensource-voice-tools/README.md

 * [ECCO explainab](https://www.eccox.io/) - ECCO is a Python library that provides explainability for NLP using interactive visualisations.

+* [Detext](https://engineering.linkedin.com/blog/2020/open-sourcing-detext) [source code](https://github.com/linkedin/detext) DeText is a Deep Text understanding framework for NLP related ranking, classification, and language generation tasks.
+It leverages semantic matching using deep neural networks to understand member intents in search and recommender systems.
+As a general NLP framework, currently DeText can be applied to many tasks, including search & recommendation ranking, multi-class classification and query understanding tasks.
+Published by the AI team at LinkedIn.

 ## Bias in voice assistants and NLP

 * [Artie Bias Corpus](https://github.com/artie-inc/artie-bias-corpus/) - A corpus and set of tools for detecting _demographic bias_ in ASR systems.